Sortformer: A Novel Approach for Permutation-Resolved Speaker Supervision in Speech-to-Text Systems: Bridging Timestamps and Tokens

 \subsection{Resource-Efficient Training with Adapters}

-To effectively leverage the knowledge from the pretrained ASR model, we incorporate adapters for multispeaker ASR tasks, as outlined in \cite{wang2024reso}.
+To effectively leverage the knowledge from a pretrained ASR model, we incorporate adapters for multi-speaker ASR tasks, as outlined in \cite{wang2024reso}.
 A common challenge with fully fine-tuning a pretrained ASR model on new tasks is that it tends to forget previous tasks.
-In our case, the main distinction between single-speaker and multispeaker ASR lies in the insertion of speaker tokens into the single-speaker transcripts.
-Consequently, preserving the previously acquired knowledge becomes crucial for multispeaker ASR.
-This makes the use of adapters, as described in \cite{houlsby2019parameter}, a more suitable approach.
-Adapters introduce a small set of learnable parameters to the frozen ASR model, allowing the model to retain its original capabilities while the adapters primarily capture speaker-specific information.
+In our case, the primary distinction between single-speaker and multi-speaker ASR lies in the insertion of speaker tokens into the single-speaker transcripts.
+Consequently, preserving the previously acquired knowledge becomes crucial for multi-speaker ASR.
+This makes the use of adapters, as described in \cite{houlsby2019parameter}, a more effective approach.

-For multispeaker ASR task, we apply adapters at each layer of both the encoder and decoder, following the methodology of \cite{wang2024reso}.
-Each adapter consists of two linear layers with an activation function between them, and includes a residual connection to approximate an identity function through near-zero initialization, as described in \cite{houlsby2019parameter}.
-One major challenge in adapting the pretrained ASR model for multispeaker tasks is that the model’s tokenizer does not include speaker tokens.
-To address this, we reserve unused tokens in the tokenizer during pretraining, which are later assigned as speaker tokens during fine-tuning with adapters.